ZaBAOW/Inventation/README.md

 information into a form presented to them.
 If the user is able to enter valid information into the form, they will be immediately redirected to the site creation page.
-Otherwise they will be presented with an error message due to either missing or invalid information that was input. (there is currently no code in place that presents this error to the user outside of the developer tools).
+Otherwise they will be presented with an error message due to either missing or invalid information that was input. **(there is currently no code in place that presents this error to the user outside of the developer tools) (users can delete user profiles, but there is currently no practical use for this function at the moment)

 Route 2
 If the user has already signed up for a user profile, they will click on the login link to be sent to the login page.
 At the login page, the user will enter their respective username and password.
 If the user's login attempt is succeful, they will be redirected to the site creation page.
-Otherwise they will be presented with an error message due to either mission or invalid information that was input.(there is currently no code in place that presents this error to the user outside of the developer tools).
+Otherwise they will be presented with an error message due to either mission or invalid information that was input.**(there is currently no code in place that presents this error to the user outside of the developer tools)

 ### Prerequisites